Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Mousaa044/README.md

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
 Software Design Principles are fundamental guidelines and best practices that software developers follow to create software that is maintainable, scalable, and efficient.

 Modularity in software engineering refers to the design approach that emphasises the separation of concerns, where a complex software system is divided into smaller, loosely coupled modules.
+                                                                                     OR
 Modularity in software design is an essential approach that emphasises the separation of a software system into distinct, independent components, often referred to as modules.

 The primary objective of modularity is to improve:
 System maintainability